 - When you have a positive article written about you, send a thank-you note, a postcard will work.

 - If a problem arises, something that involves the public, be proactive.
-Work with the University of Wisconsin-Parkside director of strategic communications.
+Work with the University of Wisconsin-Parkside communications manager.

-- Always work through the University of Wisconsin-Parkside director of strategic communications.
+- Always work through the University of Wisconsin-Parkside communications manager.

-- Working with the University of Wisconsin-Parkside director of strategic communications, make your expertise known and make it available.
-Assist the director of strategic communications in sending the media a list of things your department does and encourage them to call if they have questions that people in your department can answer.
+- Working with the University of Wisconsin-Parkside communications manager, make your expertise known and make it available.
+Assist the communications manager in sending the media a list of things your department does and encourage them to call if they have questions that people in your department can answer.

-- If you read an article, see or hear a national story and you can think of a local angle, call the University of Wisconsin-Parkside director of strategic communications and discuss presenting the story idea to the media.
+- If you read an article, see or hear a national story and you can think of a local angle, call the University of Wisconsin-Parkside communications manager and discuss presenting the story idea to the media.